 Friday, August 14, 2015

 We could at least start by not voting for the enablers and nurturers of bigness and imperialism, and we could promote small-is-beautiful politicians.
 It will be a difficult return to sobriety.
 Eventually we need to find local and states-rights people who seek to re-empower the states toward ethnopluralism and ethnostates.
-It is either a return to localism and states rights---and eventually perhaps 50 ethnostates---or the slow death of America from civil disruptions and even civil war due to natural and predicable ethnic competition, which we are increasingly seeing, as the melting pot certainly did not melt because ethnic melting pots do not relate to real human nature.
+It is either a return to localism and states rights---and eventually perhaps 50 ethnostates, or regions of states, or it will be the slow death of America from civil disruptions and even civil war due to natural and predicable ethnic competition, which we are increasingly seeing, as the melting pot certainly did not melt because ethnic melting pots do not relate to real human nature.

-Heroic behavior will again be necessary, which will counter the anti-hero culture now pushed by the popular big media, because it is easier to control.
+Heroic behavior will again be necessary, which could counter the anti-hero culture now pushed by the popular big media, because it is easier to control.